2022. “Democratic backsliding disrupted: The role of digitalized resistance in Myanmar.” Asian Journal of Comparative Politics. (with Megan Ryan)

-“Enabling Activist Resilience against Repression: Emergence and Effects of Bystander Protection during Protest Crackdowns in Myanmar”
+Accepted.
+“Enabling Activist Resilience: Bystander Protection during Protest Crackdowns in Myanmar.”
+Asian Politics & Policy.

-What accounts for the survival and long-term commitment of activists to contentious movements under repression?
-I argue for the role of an important yet oft-neglected player: civilian bystanders and observers of activism.
-I propose that, mainly motivated by victim-oriented sympathy, bystanders engage in high-risk protection that helps activists to escape crackdowns and bolsters their attachment to the movement.
-To test my theoretical claims, I examine hard cases for activist survival at the height of state violence during military rule in Myanmar between 1988-2010, with an original qualitative dataset consisting of semi-structured interviews and written accounts by more than 100 protest observers and former pro-democracy activists.
-The novelty of this dataset is the unprecedented number of voices from the average, non-contentious general public, which are mostly missing in existing research on social movements.
+What accounts for the survival and long-term participation of activists in contentious movements under repression?
+I argue for the role of an important yet oft-neglected factor: protective support by civilian bystanders.
+I propose that, mainly motivated by victim-oriented sympathy, bystanders engage in high-risk protection that helps activists to escape crackdowns and bolsters their dedication to the movement.
+To test my theoretical claims, I examine hard cases for activist survival at the height of state violence during military rule in Myanmar between 1988-2010, with an original qualitative dataset consisting of oral history interviews and written accounts by more than 100 protest observers and former pro-democracy activists.
+The dataset presents an unprecedented number of voices from the average, non-contentious general public, which are mostly missing in existing research on social movements.
 This approach generates a fresh perspective to better understand opportunities and constraints around movement entrepreneurs in hostile environments.